alifcapital/InMemoryMessaging/README.md

 }
 ```

-### Can we create multiple message handlers for the same event type?
+### Can we create a multiple message handlers for the same message/event type?
 Yes, we can.
-The library is designed to work with multiple a message handlers for the message event type, even if there are multiple message types with the same name, we support them.
+The library is designed to work with multiple a message handlers for the message type, even if there are multiple message types with the same name, we support them.
 So, when a message received, all handlers of a message will be executed.